-- 2.0 Letters of appointment shall state explicitly: - a) the rank at which the appointment is to be made; - b) the type of appointment, including its length; - c) the salary, the market differential component of the salary, if any; - d) relocation expenses; if any; - e) applicable fringe benefits available to the appointee.
+- 1.9 The Director of Coady in consultation with the Director of Human Resources may offer a market supplement as a recruitment measure when there is a high market demand for persons with the desired credentials or experience.
+Supplements will be reviewed every three years with possibility of renewal if the market demand still exists. - 2.0 Letters of appointment shall explicitly state: - a) the rank at which the appointment is to be made; - b) the type of appointment, including its length; - c) the salary, the market differential component of the salary, if any; - d) relocation expenses; if any; - e) applicable fringe benefits available to the appointee.